 WHAT HAPPENS AFTER THE SURGERY?

-We like to keep your pet overnight to monitor the intraocular pressure and provide optimal post-surgical care.
 Your pet will wear an Elizabethan collar to prevent rubbing at the eyes and tearing of the small sutures within the cornea.
 You will need to treat your pet with eye drops multiple times a day during the immediate postoperative time.
 It is also necessary to bring your pet to the recommended rechecks.
 Depending on those rechecks we will decide about frequency of medications.
 Some pets need infrequent medication lifelong to control post-surgical inflammation and prevent secondary problems.